Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

    .. note::

       These are *minimum* requirements.
-For removal of core features, give users an extra minor version.
+For removal of significant or core features, give users at least an extra minor version if not longer.

    *Reason*: there needs to be time for users to see these messages, and to give them time to adjust.
 Not all users will update their version of Qiskit